Savjee/savjee.be/src/site/posts/2023/2023-03-22-how-i-use-alfred-to-search-obsidian-notes.md

 ---
 layout: post
 title: "How I Use Alfred to Search My Obsidian Notes Faster (with Spotlight!)"
+description: "Boost your Obsidian workflow by integrating it with Alfred.
+Learn how to search your notes from anywhere on macOS and open them instantly."
 tags: [Obsidian, Alfred]
 meta_tags: ["macOS", "alfred obsidian", "Spotlight", "Search engine", "Note taking", "Second brain"]
 thumbnail: /uploads/2023-03-how-i-use-alfred-to-search-obsidian-notes/thumb_timeline.jpg